Drugs ease depression in Parkinson's patients without worsening other symptoms

-This video is not supported by your browser at this time.While older medications known as tricyclics help treat depression in such patients, those drugs have hefty side effects.
+While older medications known as tricyclics help treat depression in such patients, those drugs have hefty side effects.
 That led physicians to try newer medications in Parkinson's patients.
 But recent smaller studies with these medications had mixed results, leaving some physicians to question whether these drugs were actually of any benefit.
 In addition, there was some concern that they might worsen patient's motor symptoms.

 With funding from the National Institute of Neurological Disorders and Stroke, Richard launched the Study of Antidepressants in Parkinson's Disease or SAD-PD.
 The effort included 115 people with Parkinson's disease at 20 sites in the United States, Canada, and Puerto Rico.
 All the participants had Parkinson's disease and met the criteria for depression.

 About one-third of the participants received paroxetine (brand name Paxil), a selective serotonin reuptake inhibitors (SSRIs); one-third received venlafaxine extended release (brand name Effexor), a serotonin and norepinephrine reuptake inhibitor (SNRI); and one-third received a placebo.

 On average, the people receiving paroxetine had a 59 percent improvement and those receiving venlafaxine had a 52 percent improvement in their scores, according to the Hamilton Rating Scale for Depression.
 People who received the placebo had a 32 percent improvement.
 Three other depression rating scales showed similar results.
 The drugs were generally well tolerated and did not lead to any worsening in motor functioning.